 The RMB is not a freely convertible currency.
 The PRC government may take actions that could cause future exchange rates to vary significantly from current or historical exchange rates.
 The conversion of RMB into foreign currencies, including U.S. dollars, has been based on rates set by the PBOC.
 On July 1, 2005, the PRC government changed its previous policy of pegging the value of the RMB to the U.S. dollar.
 Under the current policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-Since July 21, 2005, this change in policy has resulted in an approximately 17.1% appreciation of the RMB against the U.S. dollar through December 31, 2018.
+Since July 21, 2005, this change in policy has resulted in an approximately 15.7% appreciation of the RMB against the U.S. dollar through December 31, 2019.
 There remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the RMB against the U.S. dollar.
 Any appreciation of the RMB against the U.S. dollar or any other foreign currencies would make any new RMB-denominated investments or expenditures more costly to us, to the extent that we need to convert foreign currencies into RMB for such purposes.
 On August 11, 2015, the PBOC allowed the RMB to depreciate by approximately 2% against the U.S. dollar.
 It is difficult to predict how long such depreciation of RMB against the U.S. dollar may last.
 However, any significant depreciation in the exchange rates of the RMB against the U.S. dollar could adversely affect the value of any dividends paid by us to our shareholders, which would be funded by RMB but paid in U.S. dollars.
-There can be no assurance that any future movements in the exchange rate of the RMB against the U.S. dollar or other foreign currencies will not adversely affect our results of operations and financial condition (including our ability to pay dividends).
-A significant depreciation in the RMB against major foreign currencies may have a material adverse impact on our results of operations, financial condition and share price becau
+There can be no assurance that any future movements in the exchange rate of the RMB against the U.S. dollar or other foreign currencies will not adversely affect our results of operations and financial condition and share price because our reporting currency is the U.S. dollar and our ADSs are expected to be quoted in U.S. dollars, whereas our revenues, costs and expenses are largely denominated in RMB.